I'd Rather Believe in You

-Album information
+Background

 Because Stars was such an abysmal financial failure, Cher was put back with narrative pop songs on her next album.
-The album garnered no attention, and as such did not chart.
-Producer Michael Omartian attributed this to "a lack of promotion."

-Cher recorded this album while she was pregnant with Elijah Blue Allman, her second child.
+Initially, Cher discussed with Mo Ostin, president of Warner Bros.
+Records, the choice of producer for the album, proposing that Gregg Allman take on the role, while the executive preferred producer Steve Barri.
+After some resistance, the singer agreed to enter the studio with Barri but continued advocating for a collaboration with Allman.
+Subsequently, Allman took part in the initial sessions, entering the studio with four musicians from Macon, Georgia, where they recorded four demo singles.

+Besides the songs included on the album, two other songs, "A Love Like Yours (Don't Come Knockin' Everyday)" (a duet with Harry Nilsson) and "Pirate", were also recorded.
+The latter, while being officially included in her subsequent album, Cherished (1977), and released as its lead single, was also included in some editions of this album.
+Cher recorded all the songs while she being pregnant with Elijah Blue Allman, her second child.
 She wrote a dedication to him on the back-sleeve of the album: And a special thanks to Elijah for waiting until the day after I finished my album.
 Cher.

+Release and promotion

+The album was released in September 1976.
 Only one single was released, "Long Distance Love Affair" (b/w "Borrowed Time").
 It was performed twice on her TV show, but charted nowhere.
 "I'd Rather Believe In You" was planned as the second single from the album, but it was cancelled after the first single failed.
 A different version of the song, in which the lyrics are directed toward God instead of a lover, was recorded by the contemporary Christian singing group The Imperials for their 1980 album Priority, which was also produced by Omartian.

-In 1976, Cher recorded two other songs: "A Love Like Yours (Don't Come Knockin' Everyday)," a duet with Harry Nilsson, and "Pirate" (from her album Cherished which was released a year later), the latter of which starts off the album on some editions.

 The album has never been released on CD, and the only CD versions in circulation are bootlegs.
 According to Billboard, Cher owned this album's master rights and Warner had no right to reissue.

-On 30 July 2021, it was announced that a restored and remastered version of the album would be available exclusively on Cher’s official YouTube channel on 6 August 2021.

-On September 20, 2024, the title track was released as part of Cher's Forever Fan greatest hits album.
+On 30 July 2021, it was announced that a restored and remastered version of the album would be available exclusively on Cher's official YouTube channel on 6 August 2021.
+On September 20, 2024, the title track was released as part of Cher's eleventh greatest hits album Forever Fan.

+Critical reception

+Record World included the album on its "Album Picks" list, highlighting Cher's "typically resonant voice" and the songs having "that immediately recognizable Cher imprint, known to record, radio and television fans".
+Billboard described the record as "highly entertaining and of course commercial", and added that it is "a fun, uptempo album that should please Cher's many fans even if it won't win over any non-believers".

+Phonograph Record wrote that although Cher showed "good taste" in recording a new version of "It's a Crying Shame", she "isn't half the singer that Gayle McCormick was", adding that "the indistinctive production here doesn't help either".